 For a long time, other adults reinforced Gerald’s high self-esteem.
 He got mainly A’s (grade-inflated.)
-He suppressed thoughts about the B’s and the tactfully offered “Areas for Growth.”
-After school, Gerald took art lessons but his first art tutor was tough on his work, so Gerald’s mother replaced him with a more positive tutor whose philosophy was “three praises for every suggestion.”
+He suppressed thoughts about the B’s and the tactfully offered “areas for growth.”
+After school, Gerald took art lessons but his first art tutor was tough on his work so Gerald’s mother replaced him with a tutor whose philosophy was “three praises for every suggestion.”

-Gerald wouldn’t take in the less laudatory messages the world was giving him.
-For example, yes, his classmates were polite to him but he got Valentine’s Day cards mainly from the kids whose parents said, “Give every child in your class a valentine.”
+Gerald wouldn’t take in the less laudatory messages the world was sending him.
+For example, his classmates were polite to him but he got Valentine’s Day cards mainly from the kids whose parents said, “Give a valentine to every child in your class.”
 Teachers paid little attention to Gerald.
 When he submitted his artwork to even minor local student art contests, he usually got “honorable mention” or no response.
 He always managed to not let the world’s indifference or negativity to him penetrate.

-When Gerald applied to three art colleges and all admitted him with a “scholarship”---a one-year/no-renewal-guaranteed few thousand dollars off the $40,000 sticker price---he interpreted the admissions and "scholarship" as validation that he could become a professional artist.
-He never realized that feedback is more credible when based not on people you’re paying (like teachers) but people who’d be paying you: customers, art galleries, etc.
+When Gerald applied to three art colleges and all admitted him with a “scholarship”—a one-year/no-renewal-guaranteed few thousand dollars off the $40,000 sticker price—he interpreted the admissions and "scholarship" as validation he could become a professional artist.
+He never realized that feedback is more credible when based not on people you’re paying (like teachers) but on people who’d be paying you: customers, art galleries, etc.

 At age 40, Gerald still believed "I'm exceptional" as-is.
 Then he read a high school graduation speech by preeminent biographer, David McCullough.
 Here are the key excerpts: